apache/mxnet/example/quantization/README.md

 The model would be automatically replaced in fusion and quantization format.
 It is then saved as the quantized symbol and parameter files in the `./model` directory.
 The following command is to launch inference.

 ```
-# USE MKLDNN AS SUBGRAPH BACKEND
-export MXNET_SUBGRAPH_BACKEND=MKLDNN

 # Launch FP32 Inference
 python imagenet_inference.py --symbol-file=./model/squeezenet1.0-symbol.json --param-file=./model/squeezenet1.0-0000.params --rgb-mean=123.68,116.779,103.939 --rgb-std=58.393,57.12,57.375 --num-skipped-batches=50 --batch-size=64 --num-inference-batches=500 --dataset=./data/val_256_q90.rec --ctx=cpu